denn1s/apple-and-lily/Ch. 4 - Karin.md

 Finally.
 My chance for a tiny sliver of petty revenge.
 “Her real name is Clarissa,” I said flashing Lily a smile.
 “But she hates it.”

+“It's nice meeting you, Risa.”
+Lily said.

+She completely ignored my perfect setup.
+Absolute betrayal.

+Risa shot me a look that promised retribution, then glanced between me and Lily, her eyes glinting with mischief.

+“My, my.
+Rin and Lily,” she purred, drawing out the names.
+“Already on a first-name basis, are we?”
+She punctuated it with a exaggerated wink that made my skin crawl.

+I let out a weary sigh.
+“Look, I’m in no mood for your games,” I grumbled.
+“My body hurts all over after last night—”

+My mouth decided to run without any input from my brain.
+A cold spike of panic shot through me.

+*Oh no.*

+Risa’s eyes went wide.
+She clasped her hands to her chest, her expression a perfect imitation of a scandalized mother.

+“Oh my!
+I’m so proud of you, Sensei!” she gasped, dabbing at imaginary tears.
+“They grow up so fast…”

+I wanted to just curl up and cease to exist.

+And then Lily, bless her clueless heart, leaned forward, her face full of utterly misplaced concern.

+“I’m so sorry, Rin,” she said softly.
+“I wouldn’t have kept going if I knew you were that tired!
+I feel terrible.”

+My stomach dropped straight through the floor.

+That was it.
+Risa broke.
+A loud, barking laugh exploded out of her, so violent she had to clutch her stomach.

+I pressed my fingers into my temples, trying to physically push the conversation out of my skull.
+“My head already hurts,” I groaned.
+“Please don’t make it worse.”

+“Oh, a headache?”
+Lily’s eyes lit up.
+“I know something that always helps.”

+My blood ran cold.
+Slowly, very slowly, I turned my head toward Risa.

+She was gone.
+Her face was red, tears streaming down her cheeks, and she was laughing so hard she couldn’t even breathe.
+Just wheezing.

+And then Lily delivered the final blow, with the unblemished sincerity of a saint.

+“Come to my room tonight,” she offered brightly.
+“I’ll give you a good shoulder massage.
+You’ll forget all about your headache.”

+“Just… stop…” I mumbled into my hands.

+I could feel myself sink lower and lower, trying to make myself smaller, smaller, until the last pathetic scrap of my ego finally gave up and collapsed into a freaking singularity.
+And of course, because the universe hates me, that singularity immediately tore a hole in reality and turned into a black hole of pure shame.

+Every nerve in my body screamed as I felt myself sinking.
+My fingers twitched uselessly as I tried to claw my way back from the gravity of my own mortification, but it was hopeless.

+Risa’s hysterical laughter was the only answer.
+She was gone, wheezing and pounding the floor like she’d just witnessed the funniest thing in human history.

+It took her a whole damn minute to recover enough to crawl over to the kotatsu just to keep herself upright, gasping like she’d run a goddamn marathon.

+“Okay, that’s it,” she finally managed between ragged breaths, her voice hoarse from laughing.
+“I already love this girl.
+Karin, can we keep her?
+Please?”